 - The above number of cases is the number of goods cases

-- India is an export notification case, and the EU, the United States, and the United Kingdom are import notification cases.
+- India is an export notification case, and the EU, the United States, the United Kingdom, and Other European countries are import notification cases.